miklevin/Pipulate.com/nix.md

 group: nix
 ---

-Installing Nix on macOS using Determinate Systems' installer is a smart and efficient choice for your development workflow.
+# Installing Nix on macOS

 Nix provides a reproducible and declarative package management system, ensuring that you and your co-developers are using the exact same dependencies and configurations.
 This eliminates the classic "it works on my machine" problem, streamlining collaboration and reducing setup time.
 The Determinate Systems' installer simplifies the installation process, making it easy even for those new to Nix.
 By following these instructions, your team can quickly align their development environments, allowing you to focus on writing and running code seamlessly across all machines.

 ### **Step 1: Open Terminal**